Biosystems-Analytics-Lab/shellcast/docs/WEB.md

 ### 5.2 Run the application locally

-1. Make sure the Python virtual environment is activated and that you are in the root of your local repository.
+1. Make sure the Python virtual environment is activated under the `web` directory.
 2. Make sure the Cloud SQL proxy is started with a Unix socket (see [Use the Cloud SQL proxy](#51-use-the-cloud-sql-proxy-tcp-and-unix-socket)).
+3. Change directory `cd shellcast-web-{state}`
-3. Run the Python app by running `python main.py`.
+4. Run the Python app by running `python main.py`.
-4. Now you can navigate to [http://localhost:3361](http//:localhost:3361) in your browser to see the web app.
+5. Now you can navigate to [http://localhost:3361](http//:localhost:3361) in your browser to see the web app.

 ### 5.3 Deploy the app to Google App Engine

 1. Make sure that you are signed in and using the correct project (ncsu-shellcast) by running `gcloud info`.
-2. From the root directory of your local repository, you can deploy the application to Google App Engine by running `gcloud app deploy`.
+2. From the `shellcast-web-{state}` directory, you can deploy the application to Google App Engine by running `gcloud app deploy`.
+Gcloud app deploy migrates traffic to a newer version by default.
+If you do not want traffic to migrate to a new version, you can deploy application with --no-promote option, `gcloud app deploy --no-promote`.
+For more information, read [gcloud app deploy ](https://cloud.google.com/sdk/gcloud/reference/app/deploy) documentation.

+### 5.4 Clean up Google App Engine storage
+Please read the [An Overview of App Engine](https://cloud.google.com/appengine/docs/legacy/standard/php/an-overview-of-app-engine#limits) document before deploying your application.
+ShellCast uses a free app service that allows 5 services and 15 versions per app.
+It is recommended that when you deploy an app, you delete versions you are not using, along with cached container images for better resource management.
+If you exceed the limits, you may be charged for the additional resources used.
+For more information, see [App Engine Pricing](https://cloud.google.com/appengine/pricing).

+#### 5.4.1 Delete old versions of the app
+For easier monitoring of deployed versions, you should sign in to Google Cloud Console before deploying applications.
+Go to __App Engine__ in __Google Cloud Console__ and look under __Services__ for __Versions__.
+Delete unused versions of each app service.

+#### 5.4.2 Delete container images
+Instructions are provided for deleting container images in [Clean up images in Container Registry](https://cloud.google.com/artifact-registry/docs/transition/clean-up-images-gcr).

+__You can delete container images:__</br>
+1. Sign in __Google Cloud Console__ and go to __Cloud Storage__
+2. Click `us.artifact.[project name].appspot.com` in Bucket list
+3. Browse `us.artifact.{project name}.appspot.com/containers/images`
+4. Delete all hashed name files </br>

+_Note: As you are deleting all of them, you cannot use the cached image for the next deployment of your application.
+If this is the case, use `gcloud app deploy --no-cache`._ </br></br>

 ### 5.4 Mirroring code updates on GitHub public repo